PowerShell/PSSwagger/docs/extensions/readme.md

 customAuthCommand | `string` | Specify a PowerShell cmdlet that should return a Microsoft.Rest.ServiceClientCredentials object that implements custom authentication logic. hostOverrideCommand | `string` | Specify a PowerShell cmdlet that should return a custom hostname string.
 Overrides the default host in the specification. noAuthChallenge | `bool` | Specify true to indicate that the service will not offer an authentication challenge, such as adding the WWW-Authenticate header to a 401 response.
-Default is false.
+Default is false. formatter | `string` | Specify a formatter to use.
+One of: 'None', 'PSScriptAnalyzer'

 **Note**: These field names are taken from New-PSSwaggerModule cmdlet parameters.
 These field names will be renamed as per the cmdlet review updates for New-PSSwaggerModule cmdlet.